From roadside delis to Uptown food courts and fancy sit-down spots, eateries in Sedona tend to have one wonderful feature in common: stellar views.

 Guests can choose from either an inside Mexican-art-inspired cantina atmosphere or an outdoor patio buzzing with a fun Uptown vibe.

-For starters, be sure to try a basketful of Oaxaca-style chili-dusted corn chips with a trio of salsas.
-Follow that up with an order of double-tortilla street tacos filled with green chili chicken with tomatillo salsa, spicy pico de gallo, and watermelon relish.
+For starters, be sure to try a basketful of tortilla chips with fresh guacamole made with avocados, tomatoes, and cilantro.
+Follow that up with an order of street tacos filled with chicken, lettuce, pico de gallo, and crema fresca.

-For an afternoon treat in the warm Sedona sun, order an Uptown Paloma margarita featuring citrus-infused tequila and grapefruit soda and served up in a glass rimmed with grainy salt and pepper.
+For an afternoon treat in the warm Sedona sun, order a Spicy Snoopy margarita with jalapeño-infused tequila and cilantro.

 6. Famous Pizza & Beer